 Attendance will be taken at the beginning of class.
 You should treat this class like a job.
-If you are Inform your professor when you know you have to be absent.
+You should inform your professor when you know you have to be absent.

 In the event that you miss class, you should do the following: